Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 The noisy door gets the oil https://9gag.com/gag/aGEgp07 The product is crap, so sell yourself the Wisdom of Paradox = Logic is the key to scientific truths, but paradoxes are the key to psychological ones.
 When it comes to the human condition, the deepest truths are often counter-intuitive.
-When you find two opposites that are both true, start exploring. theory of Constraints = A system is only as strong as its weakest point.
+When you find two opposites that are both true, start exploring. theory of constraints = A system is only as strong as its weakest point.
 Focus on the bottleneck.
 Counterintuitively, if you break down the entire system and optimize each component individually, you’ll lower the effectiveness of the system.
 Optimize the entire system instead. theory of constraints https://www.tocinstitute.org/theory-of-constraints.html things learned from Medicine / Dentistry https://zenfamily.dental/csLearnDental.php THINK hack = Is it True?
 Helpful?
 Inspiring?
 Necessary?
 Kind?